US stocks move lower and pull S&P 500 back from its record

-U.S. stocks are down in early trading Friday, pulling the market back from all-time highs, as the Trump administration escalates its tariff threats against Canada.
+U.S. stocks are down in morning trading Friday, pulling the market back from all-time highs, as the Trump administration escalates its tariff threats against Canada.

 The S&P 500 was down 0.4% a day after setting a record high.
 The benchmark index is on pace to post its first weekly loss in three weeks.

-The Dow Jones Industrial Average was down 257 points, or 0.6%, as of 10:04 a.m.
+The Dow Jones Industrial Average fell 279 points, or 0.6%, as of 11:06 a.m.
 Eastern time, and the Nasdaq composite was 0.2% lower a day after climbing to an all-time high.
 Both indexes are also headed for weekly losses.

 Trump said in a letter Thursday that he will raise taxes on many imported goods from Canada to 35%, deepening the rift between the longtime North American allies.
 The letter to Canadian Prime Minister Mark Carney is an aggressive increase to the top 25% tariff rates that Trump first imposed in March.